Grandiosity: Measurement

+Specific manifestations

 In narcissism

-Grandiose narcissism is a subtype of narcissism with grandiosity as its central feature.
-Contrary to popular misconception even among psychologists, grandiose narcissism and "narcissistic grandiosity" are not interchangeable terms, with the latter referring to the subject of this article and the former referring to a type narcissism defined by grandiosity as well as social dominance, interpersonal exploitativeness, entitlement, disdainfulness, superficial charm, attention-seeking, and agentic extraversion.
+Grandiose narcissism is a subtype of narcissism with grandiosity as its central feature, in addition to other agentic and antagonistic traits (e.g., dominance, attention-seeking, entitlement, manipulation).
+The term "narcissistic grandiosity" is sometimes used as a synonym for grandiose narcissism.

-In mania
+In bipolar disorder

-In mania, grandiosity is typically more pro-active and aggressive than in narcissism.
-The manic character may boast of future achievements or exaggerate their personal qualities.

-They may also begin unrealistically ambitious undertakings, before being cut down, or cutting themselves back down, to size.
+Grandiosity is a core diagnostic feature of the manic and hypomanic episodes of bipolar disorder type 1 and 2, respectively.
+The presentation varies across disorder type, but generally manifests as extreme self-confidence associated with a bold, proactive pursuit of certain (often unrealistic) goals, including writing a book, publicity-seeking over ideas or inventions devised without appropriate knowledge, experience or expertise, or taking major risks (e.g., in business or with finances) on the assumption that one cannot fail.

+In bipolar type 1, grandiosity can transition into full-blown delusions of grandeur (e.g., being a famous intellectual; having a special relationship with important world figures), often associated with other mood-congruent psychotic features.

 In psychopathy

 Grandiosity features in Factor 1, Facet 1 (Interpersonal) in the Hare Psychopathy Checklist-Revised (PCL-R) test.
 Individuals endorsing this criterion appear arrogant and boastful, and may be unrealistically optimistic about their future.
 The American Psychiatric Association's DSM-5 also notes that persons with antisocial personality disorder often display an inflated self-image, and can appear excessively self-important, opinionated and cocky, and often hold others in contempt.